-Alarm owners must purchase an alarm permit before they install or use an alarm system.
-The information provided on the permit helps officers respond properly to your alarm.
-The initial permit fee is $55.00.
-The permit fee helps pay the costs associated with the Alarm Reduction Program, which has been established to help reduce false alarms within the city.
+Alarm owners must purchase an alarm permit for $56 before installing or using an alarm system.
+The information on the permit helps officers respond to your alarm.
+And the permit fee helps pay the costs associated with the Alarm Reduction Program, to help reduce false alarms within the city.

-Renewal notices are mailed to alarm owners during the November preceding the December 31st of the year the permit expires.
-The renewal cost is due and payable by December 31st.
+Renewal notices are mailed to alarm owners in November, preceding the December 31 of the year the permit expires.
+The renewal cost is due by December 31.

-The alarm user's permit is authorized under the Stockton Municipal Code, Intrusion Detection Devices and Burglar Alarm Systems.
-A link to the ordinance is provided under "External Links" below.
+The alarm user's permit is authorized under the Stockton Municipal Code, Section 8.44, Intrusion Detection Devices and Burglar Alarm Systems.

 Alarm Ordinance Compliance

-- Alarm owners with a chronic false alarm problem may be placed on the police department's non-response list, or have their alarm permit revoked.
+- Alarm owners with a chronic false alarm problem may be placed on police department's non-response list or have alarm permit revoked.

-- Your alarm must have a battery backup system capable of powering the alarm for at least two hours.
+- Alarm must have a battery backup system, capable of powering the alarm for at least two hours.

-- It is unlawful to have an audible alarm that rings for more than 20 minutes or sounds like a police siren.
+- Unlawful to own an alarm that rings for more than 20 minutes or sounds like police siren.

 Alarm Permit Application

-If you have any questions or if you would like us to send you an application for an Alarm Permit, please call the Stockton Police Department Alarm Reduction Unit at (209) 937-8615.
+For questions or to request an application for an Alarm Permit, please call the Stockton Police Department, Alarm Reduction Unit.

 This City of Stockton web page last reviewed on --- 5/20/2015